YugabyteDB-University/YugabyteDB-Voyager/README.md

 All you need is a Github account to run Gitpod for free.
 Gitpod is an on-demand developer environment for a GitHub, Git, or BitBucket workspace.
 It's super easy to use, offers 50 hours of free use per month, and only requires a chromium-based browser.

-Using Gitpod, you can run the Jupyter notebook files in an on-demand VS Code, browser-based environment. 😎
+Using Gitpod, you can run the Jupyter notebook files in an on-demand Visual Studio Code, browser-based environment. 😎

 This repository contains the notebook files for [Migrate and modernize with YugabyteDB Voyager](https://university.yugabyte.com/courses/migrate-and-modernize-with-yugabytedb-voyager?utm_source=gitpod&utm_medium=notebook), a free course that is available at [Yugabyte University](https://university.yugabyte.com/courses/migrate-and-modernize-with-yugabytedb-voyager?utm_source=gitpod&utm_medium=notebook).

-Using Gitpod, you can run the notebook files in an on-demand VS Code, browser-based environment.

 ## New to Github and Gitpod?
 Here's how to start...

-- First, create a Github account.
+- Create a Github account.
 It's free at [https://github.com/join](https://github.com/join).
-Then, in a browser, open the Gitpod link for the GitHub repository.
-It's a prefix -  gitpod.io/# - and the entire URL for the repository.
-For example, `gitpod.io/#https://github.com/gitpod-io/website`.
+- Next, in a Chromium browser, open the Gitpod link for the GitHub repository.
+The link is a prefix  `gitpod.io/#` - and the entire URL for the repository.
+For example, `gitpod.io/#https://github.com/gitpod-io/website](https://github.com/YugabyteDB-University/YugabyteDB-Voyager`.
-- Optionally, to make this a seamless one click installation, install the Gitpod browser extension.
-To learn more about the extension, see [https://www.gitpod.io/docs/browser-extension](https://www.gitpod.io/docs/browser-extension).
-- You will need to authorize Gitpod to use your GitHub account.
-Select Authorize gitpod.io.
+- Then, authorize Gitpod to use your GitHub account.
+In the dialog, select **Authorize gitpod.io**.
 - Select your default editor, VS Code Browser.
-Select Continue.
+Select **Continue**.
 - Depending on the image configuration, it may take a few minutes for the image to build and deploy to the Gitpod workspace.
+- Review the terminal output for additional instructions.

 ### FAQS